Deep frying: Dishes, foods, and culture

 Deep-fried foods are common in many countries, and have also been described as "a staple of almost all street cuisines on all continents".
 There are hundreds of dishes that are associated with deep frying as most foods can be deep-fried.
 Examples of food that can be deep-fried include meat, poultry, fish and vegetables.
 Fish and chips, for instance, combines deep-fried fish and deep-fried potatoes.
 French fries, doughnuts, onion rings, and hushpuppies are common deep-fried foods.
-Other common deep-fried foods include Chinese you bing deep-fried pancakes, Southeast Asian jin deui, and Japanese tempura.
-Less common deep-fried foods include maple leaves, peanut butter and jelly sandwiches, pizza, and Snickers bars.
+Other common deep-fried foods include Chinese you Bing deep-fried pancakes, Southeast Asian jin deui, and Japanese tempura.
+Less common deep-fried foods include maple leaves, peanut butter and jelly sandwiches, pizza, Mars and Snickers bars.

 In the United States, the Chicago Tribune notes that "you can deep fry almost anything".
 The American South has been noted as a modern center of innovation in the area of deep-fried food.
 According to the owner of a deep frying restaurant in the South, "If something is edible, you can bet that someone south of the Mason-Dixon line has tried to cook it in oil".

 Africa

 In Northern Africa, deep-fried dishes are a part of the cuisine.
 A common food in this region is the deep-fried fritter, also referred to as "sponges".
 In East Africa deep fried food is common, cooked in cast iron or earthenware pots.
 Frying in batter is common.
-A Ugandan speciality is a kind of doughnut called Mandazi.
+A Ugandan specialty is a kind of doughnut called Mandazi.
 In areas of Southern Africa, street foods include deep-fried potato and cassava chips.
 Deep-fried foods in the country of South Africa include fish and chips, vetkoek and koeksisters, among others.